cpfaff/rbefdata_paper/paper/rbefdata.md

-With a growing awareness on the value of data, much effort has been put into building data management platforms, to preserve all kind of environmental and historic data, over the last years (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
-Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing, long term or remote sensing projects.
+With a growing awareness on the value of data, much effort has been put into building data management platforms, to preserve all kind of environmental and historic data, over the last years.
+Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing, long term or remote sensing projects (e.g. diversity workbench, `BEFdata`, DataONE, LifeWatch).
 An ongoing trend in that context is the development of integrative databases or data portals.
 They serve as nodes that collect data from smaller databases of a certain domain and they give researchers of that domain the opportunity to access a wide range of relevant data all from one place (e.g